Rickettsia species

 - An expanding number of species cause human infection.

-- Transmitted by a variety of hematophagous arthropods: ticks, mites, lice, chiggers, fleas.
+- Transmitted by various hematophagous arthropods: ticks, mites, lice, chiggers, and fleas.

 - Most Rickettsia spp. have a geographic distribution.